House of the Holy Ghost, Copenhagen

-The House of the Holy Ghost (Danish: Helligåndshuset) in Copenhagen, Denmark is a historic building owned and operated as an exhibition space by the adjacent Church of the Holy Ghost.
-One of the oldest buildings in Copenhagen, it was part of the largest medieval hospital in Denmark which King Christian I turned into an Augustinian priory 1497.
+The House of the Holy Ghost (Danish: Helligåndshuset; Latin: Domus sancti spiritus Hafnis)) in Copenhagen, Denmark, is a historic building owned by the adjacent Church of the Holy Ghost.
+It is let out for art exhibitions, bazaars, vintage book Dutch auctions, chamber music concerts and other events.
+Built in 1296, it is one of the oldest surviving buildings in Copenhagen.
+It was listed in the Danish registry of protected buildings and places.
+It was part of the largest medieval hospital in Denmark, which King Christian I turned into an Augustinian priory in 1497.